Top of the page

 Things that reduce how much vitamin D your body makes include:

-It is possible to get too much calcium and vitamin D. Older women who take calcium supplements need to be careful that they do not take too much.
+It is possible to get too much calcium and vitamin D. Older women who take calcium supplements need to be careful not to take too much.

 Upper level calcium intake (milligrams a day)